automationmojo/testplus/README.md

-# python-package-template
+# Automation Mojo - Testplus
-This is a template repository that can be used to quickly create a python package project.
+This is preliminary release of the 'testplus' automation framework in a separate package from the AutomationKit.
+This release is not ready for public consumption.